-The DiaFocus system provides improved, and structured, communication between people with type-2 diabetes mellitus (T2DM) and healthcare professionals (HCP).
-The purpose of the study is to assess the feasibility, usefulness and usability of the system in a context of the T2DM at home and during everyday activities.
+The DiaFocus system provides improved and structured communication between people with type-2 diabetes mellitus (T2DM) and healthcare professionals (HCP).
+The purpose of the study is to assess the system’s feasibility, usefulness, and usability in the context of T2DM at home and during everyday activities.

 Aim